-To the best of its ability, the District shall follow the requirements covering the transfer of course credit and graduation set forth in the Interstate Compact on Educational Opportunity for Military Children and the Arkansas Military Child School Transitions Act of 2021 for all students who meet the definition of "eligible child" in Policy 4.2-ENTRANCE REQUIREMENT including the waiving of specific courses that are required for graduation if similar coursework has been satisfactorily completed.
+To the best of its ability, the District shall follow the requirements covering the transfer of course credit and graduation set forth in the Interstate Compact on Educational Opportunity for Military Children and the Arkansas Military Child School Transitions Act of 2021 for all students who meet the definition of "eligible child" in Policy 4.2-ENTRANCE REQUIREMENTS including the waiving of specific courses that are required for graduation if similar coursework has been satisfactorily completed.

-GRADUATION REOUIREMENTS
+GRADUATION REQUIREMENTS

-The number of units students must earn to be eligible for high school graduation is to be earned from the following categories listed below.
-A minimum of twenty-two (22) units is required for graduation for students participating in either the Smart Core or Core curriculum.
-In addition to the twenty-two (22) units required for graduation by the Division of Elementary and Secondary Education (DESE), the district requires an additional 1 unit to graduate for a total of twenty-three (23) units.
-The additional required unit may be taken from any electives offered by the district.
+The number of units' students must earn to be eligible for high school graduation is to be earned from the categories listed below.
+A minimum of twenty-two (22) units is required for graduation for a student participating in either the Smart Core or Core curriculum.
+In addition to the twenty-two (22) units required for graduation by the Division of Elementary and Secondary Education (DESE), the district requires an additional \\ units to graduate for a total of \\ units.
+The additional required units may be taken from any electives offered by the district.
 There are some distinctions made between Smart Core units and Graduation units.
 Not all units earned toward graduation necessarily apply to Smart Core requirements.